herbberg/hls4gtl/README.md

         │       └── module_...
         └── L1Menu_...

-### Run test bench with test vector
+### Simulate with test vector

-Assign a test vector path/filename to the csim argument list (argv).
+Append a test vector filename to the csim argument list (argv).